SabiulSabit/Web-Dev-A-to-Z/README.md

 * [Traversy Media](https://www.youtube.com/watch?v=UB1O30fR-EE) - This is a Basic Overview video of HTML.
 * [HTML for Beginners](https://www.udemy.com/course/hmtl5-training/) - This is Free Course on udemy.
 It will give you a clear concept of HTML.

+## CSS

+CSS stands for Cascading Style Sheets.
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media

+#### Reading + Video  Metarial

+* [CSS-Tricks](https://css-tricks.com/) - One of the best website for learnig CSS.
+Every topic is described briefly.
+* [W3Schools](https://www.w3schools.com/css/css_intro.asp) - Topic by topic discussion with live demo.
+* [Tutorialspoint](https://www.tutorialspoint.com/css/index.htm) - Along with the basic you will find a lots of information about CSS animation

 ### Installation